 Cocoa Beach residents can make lawns beautiful by using reclaimed water for irrigation.
 Using reclaimed water imposes less demands on potable and ground water and creates a positive recharge to the aquifer.
 Studies show that customers on reuse save approximately 2,000 gallons of potable water per month after connecting to the city's reclaimed water system.

 The City of Cocoa Beach operates the largest reclaimed water system in Brevard County.
 Reclaimed water is the treated by-product of the wastewater treatment plant and is returned to residents and businesses in the irrigation system that provides sprinkler water throughout the city and adjacent areas.
 This system enables us to:

-The reclaimed water itself meets all Department of Environmental Protection quality standards and is rich in nutrients.
+The reclaimed water itself meets all Department of Environmental Protection quality standards.
 Redistribution of the water byproduct is the most environmentally effective disposal of the water and provides homeowners with a highly cost-effective alternative for lawn and foliage irrigation.